agreatfool/grpc_tools_node_protoc_ts/README.md

 Difference between grpc-tools version `1.8.1` and `1.9.0`, and also between `generate_package_definition` and `grpc_js` could be found here: [@grpc/grpc-js support @5.0.0](https://github.com/agreatfool/grpc_tools_node_protoc_ts/blob/master/doc/grpcjs_support.md).

 Users who are still using version 3.0.0 - 4.1.5 would not be affected.
 In version 5.0.0 options `generate_package_definition` and `grpc_js` are all available.

 Though, 5.0.0 is recommended for users who using grpc-tools@1.9.0 or over, don't forget to switch your option to `grpc_js`.
+And remember, if you switch the cli command option to `grpc_js`, you have to adjust your typescript implementation, see: [examples/src/grpcjs](https://github.com/agreatfool/grpc_tools_node_protoc_ts/tree/master/examples/src/grpcjs).

 See more details: